 We present an archive of all Inquire Within… posts where Cameron answers your questions.
+We do not accept unsolicited submissions of any kind (story ideas, scripts, intern requests, actor resumes, etc).
+Contact information is provided solely for questions regarding Cameron and his films.
+Unsolicited submissions will not be read, viewed or returned.
+Thanks for your understanding.
 Please send in your questions for Cameron and maybe yours will be part of a future installment.

 Adam Labat: Are either of Nancy Wilson’s scores for Almost Famous and Vanilla Sky ever going to be available in their entirety like it is for Elizabethtown?
 I really dig those cues and would love it if they were available for public consumption.

 Cameron: We love getting this question.
 Nancy’s scores really complemented those movies, and the process of sculpting the cues was a joyful process.
 In the case of Vanilla Sky, thanks to Jeff Greenberg at The Village Recorder, Nancy was holed up for months turning out whole soundscapes… much ended up in the movie, and much did not.
 We have a busy release slate for this year but both of those film scores are never far from our minds and we hope to have them out very soon.
 In the meantime, you can listen to or download ”Cabin in the Air” from Almost Famous as a taste of things to come.

 Cameron: It’s funny, I get asked about this quite a bit.
 Being a longtime collector of all things Husker Du and Sugar and Mould solo… there’s a part of me that wants to say, yes, it’s a tribute to Bob.
 But, there’s actually another story behind the name, with a different musical slant.